Vermont: Fauna

-Wildlife has suffered because of human development of the state.
-By the mid-19th century, wild turkeys were exterminated in the state through overhunting and destruction of habitat.
-Sixteen were re-introduced in 1969, and had grown to a flock estimated to number 45,000 in 2009.
+Wildlife has suffered because of human development in the state.
+By the mid-19th century, wild turkeys were eradicated in the state through hunting and habitat destruction.
+Sixteen were reintroduced in 1969, and had grown to a flock estimated to number 45,000 in 2009.
 In 2013, hunters killed 6,968 of these.
-Since 1970, reduction of farmland has resulted in reduced environment for, and resulted in a decline in numbers of various shrubland birds, including the American woodcock, brown thrasher, eastern towhee, willow flycatcher, golden-winged warbler, blue-winged warbler, field sparrow, and Baltimore oriole.
-Ospreys, whose eggs were previously damaged by DDT, began to reappear in 1998 and by 2010 were no longer endangered in the state.
+Since 1970, reduction of farmland has resulted in reduced environment for, and resulted in a decline in, numbers of various shrubland birds, including the American woodcock, brown thrasher, eastern towhee, willow flycatcher, golden-winged warbler, blue-winged warbler, field sparrow, and Baltimore oriole.
+Ospreys, whose eggs were previously damaged by DDT, began to reappear in 1998 and by 2010, were no longer endangered in the state.

-Several species have declined or disappeared from the state, including bats, many of which have been killed by white-nose syndrome, the New England cottontail, out-competed by the eastern cottontail rabbit, and the yellow-banded bumblebee, gone as one of 19 species of bee in decline.
+Several species have declined or disappeared from the state, including bats, many of which have been killed by white-nose syndrome, the New England cottontail, outcompeted by the eastern cottontail rabbit, and the yellow-banded bumblebee, gone as one of 19 species of bee in decline.

-Invasive species and organisms include the Asian spotted-wing drosophila, a destroyer of crops, and eastern equine encephalitis virus whose antibodies were found in moose or deer in each of Vermont's counties.
+Invasive species and organisms include the Asian spotted wing drosophila, a destroyer of crops, and eastern equine encephalitis virus whose antibodies were found in moose or deer in each of Vermont's counties.

 Flora

 Vermont is in the temperate broadleaf and mixed forests biome.
 Much of the state, in particular the Green Mountains, is covered by the conifers and northern hardwoods of the New England-Acadian forests.
 The western border with New York and the area around Lake Champlain lies within the Eastern Great Lakes lowland forests.
 The southwest corner of the state and parts of the Connecticut River are covered by northeastern coastal forests of mixed oak.

 Invasive wild honeysuckle has been deemed a threat to the state's forests, native species of plants, and wildlife.
-Many of Vermont's rivers, including the Winooski River, have been subjected to man-made barriers to prevent flooding.
+Many of Vermont's rivers, including the Winooski River, have been subjected to artificial barriers to prevent flooding.

 Climate change appears to be affecting the maple sugar industry.
-Sugar maples have been subject to stress by acid rain, asian longhorn beetles, and pear thrips.
-In 2011, the deer herd had grown too large for habitat, and many resorted to eating bark to survive the winter, destroying trees in the process.
+Sugar maples have been subject to stress by acid rain, asian long-horned beetles, and pear thrips.
+In 2011, the deer herd had grown too large for the habitat, and many resorted to eating bark to survive the winter, destroying trees in the process.
 In addition, the sugar maples need a certain period of cold to produce sap for maple syrup.
-The time to tap these trees has shrunk to one week in some years.
+The time to tap these trees has shrunk to one week in recent years.
 The tree may be replaced by the more aggressive Norway maples, in effect forcing the sugar maples to "migrate" north to Canada.